nashkw/website-builder/timelog.md

 * *0.5 hours* brainstorming next steps for project and recording as trello tickets
 * *1 hour* updating freetobook on wireframing progress and updating timelog
-* *6.5 hours* begin setup of authentication system (including database and landing page)
+* *6.5 hours* begin set up of authentication system (including database and landing page)

 ## Week 7

 ### 02 Nov 2023

-* *8 hours* continued setup of authentication system (including sign up and log in pages)
+* *8 hours* continued set up of authentication system (including sign up and log in pages)

 ### 05 Nov 2023